• Skip to primary navigation

 Kids are not exactly gentle with their things, so I suggest investing in a durable lunch box.

 I prefer the PlanetBox Rover.
 While they are a bit pricey, they are totally worth it!
-My son is in 7th grade this year and has used it nearly every day since Kindergarten.
-My girls are in 3rd grade and also use theirs every day.
+My son used his nearly everyday from Kindergarten to 8th grade.
+My girls are now in 7th grade and also use theirs every day.
 All three lunchboxes still look brand new.
 That’s a great deal!

 It has 4 main compartments and one small treat-size spot.
 It’s great for offering a variety in perfect kid-size portions.
 It comes with two small containers with leak-proof lids for “wet” foods, but the stainless steel lunchbox itself is just one piece with an easy-open hinged lid.
 All parts are dishwasher safe, but also easily come clean with a quick hand wash.